DOI-ONRR/doi-extractives-data/_how-it-works/hpf.md

 Congress created the fund with the passage of the National Historic Preservation Act of 1966 and began funding it in 1976.
 The National Parks Service administers the HPF.

 ## Funding priorities
 The fund provides grants to state and tribal historic preservation offices to support the conservation of cultural and historic sites.
-The fund supports the goals of the National Historic Preservation Act, which authorizes the Secretary of the Interior to:
+The fund aligns with the goals of the National Historic Preservation Act, which authorizes the Secretary of the Interior to:

 - maintain a National Register of Historic Places
 - issue regulations for State Historic Preservation Programs